divyadandru/demo/rowdropreadme.md

 ### STEP 1: Store into params- `set_params_by_args` method

-Sets the `params` dictionary based on the directly passed dag parameters
+Sets the `params` dictionary based on the directly passed standard dag parameters

-Will return `params` (a dictionary), with key- value pairs, where key is parameter name and the value is the corresponding value passed directly via dag parameter
+Will return `params` (a dictionary), with key-value pairs, where key is parameter name and the value is the corresponding value passed directly via dag parameter

-If a parameter value is not passed as standard dag parameter for which key is already present in params, then in the corresponding key value pair- the value will be `None`, which will be updated in next step if available in datastore
+If a parameter value is not passed as standard dag parameter for which key is already present in params, then in the corresponding key value pair- the value will be `None`.
+It will be updated in next steps if available in datastore or passed via additional dag params

 ```bash
 params ={'dag_id': args.dag_id,